Grape Seed Extract Eases Menopause Symptoms

-The research, a placebo-controlled, double-blind and randomized study, followed 91 women who were between 40 and 60 years old.
+The researchers, from the Tokyo Medical and Dental University, conducted a placebo-controlled, double-blind and randomized study of 91 women.
+They were each between 40 and 60 years old.
 Each of the women had at least one symptom of menopause.

 The researchers divided the women and gave one group a placebo, and the other group was given grape seed extract with either 100 milligrams per day of proanthocyanidins or 200 milligrams per day of proanthocyanidins.